marcolardera/chatgpt-cli/README.md

 In this case it restores the last chat session, without specifying the timestamp.

 Note that, if `--restore` is set, it overwrites any `--context` option.

+## Piping

+ChatGPT CLI can be used in a UNIX pipeline thanks to the `--non-interactive` (or `-n`) mode.
+Here is an example:

+`cat example_file.txt | chatgpt-cli -n`

+In this case the content of `example_file` is sent directly to ChatGPT and the response is returned on the standard output.
+This allows to use the tool inside shell scripts.